Certification: AI-driven Test Automation

 tap "a"

-You could use clicks to do taps if you’d like to reuse the same steps across web and mobile applications
+However, click works if you’d like to reuse the same steps across web and mobile applications.

 click "Read The Story" to the left of "Release Manager – Edcast"

-click "chrome" in the context of "Pixel 3XL"
+click "Request a demo" in the context of "menu"

 Clicking with a mouse vs. using JavaScript

-Note: in headless mode, clicking with JavaScript becomes the only option.
-If your test cases require clicking via mouse, use regular (non-headless) mode.
+Note: In headless (browser-less) mode, there are no visible UI elements.
+This means that clicking with JavaScript is the only option.
+If your test cases require using the mouse, do not enable headless mode.

-As a rule of thumb, it’s always better to use relative locations other than indexes.
-However, in some cases, indexes might be necessary.
+As a rule of thumb, relative locations are preferred over indexes.
+However, in some cases, referring to the item by its iteration on the screen (1st, 2nd, 3rd) might be necessary.

 Sometimes there will be multiple elements with the same title on the page, for example multiple “Add to cart” buttons.
 You can reference them via a number, like so: